Focal Aria K2 906 Review: Still Waters Run Deep

 Focal aria k2 906 review

-At right – cabinet and box label this ‘speaker Aria 906 K2, but website and literature think its Aria K2 906.
+On the right – the cabinet and box label this speaker Aria 906 K2, but the website and literature think it is Aria K2 906.
 Take your pick.

-The Aria K2 906 was dean, clear and light on its feet.
+The Aria K2 906 was clean, clear, and light on its feet.
 It teased out a wealth of information and projected it strongly.
 Not a big, warm sound so much as a dryly analytical one.
-They need an amplifier with bass punch to liven the cones and with this I found them impressively capable.
+They need an amplifier with a bass punch to liven the cones, and with this, I found them impressively capable.

 3